Photography

 HEY, I’M JESS 👋

-Fast forward 10+ years, hundreds of newborns, and training with world-class pros… I’ve cracked the code to gorgeous baby photos made easy.
+Over the past 10+ years, I’ve photographed hundreds of newborns and trained with world-class pros.
+Along the way, I’ve cracked the code to capturing gorgeous baby photos without stress, fancy gear, or overwhelm.

 I also share our family’s health journey, uncovering hidden triggers in everyday products that quietly affect wellbeing—a passion that’s grown alongside my photography.